Iberian Lynx Facts

 - These include captive breeding and reintroduction programs.
 Its known numbers in the wild have risen, but remain at only 309 individuals.

-Iberian Lynx Physical Characteristics
+Iberian Lynx Physical Description

 The Iberian Lynx attains an average head and body length of roughly 43 in (110 cm).
 The tail stays relatively short in comparison with other species of wildcat.
 It averages about 12 in (30 cm) in length.